-The Army on Wednesday would not disclose any details of the settlement, but said it was able to authorize Northrop Grumman to resume work on Nov.
+The Army on Wednesday today would not disclose any details of the settlement, it made with BAE Systems, but said it was able to authorize Northrop Grumman to resume work on Nov.
 30 that the company was forced to stop during the protest period.

 Lt.
 Col. Kevin Chaney, product manager for aircraft survivability equipment (ASE) countermeasures, told reporters that the Army is preparing to conduct a post-award conference with Northrop Grumman on Jan.
 13 and 14 at Redstone Arsenal, Alabama, which will address a variety of topics on how to proceed.

 Chaney said the Army plans to reach a low-rate initial production decision in the middle of fiscal 2018 and a full-rate production decision in fiscal 2020.
 FY-20.
 An initial operational test and evaluation will be conducted in fiscal 2019.
 FY-19.

 CIRCM, designed to protect aircraft from infrared-guided missiles, will replace BAE's Advanced Threat Infrared Countermeasure system already on Army helicopters.
 The Army plans to field over 1,000 systems to support training and deployment on all helicopters and some fixed-wing aircraft around the world, Col. Jong Lee, the project manager for aircraft survivability equipment, said.
 The current system weighs 300 pounds whereas the new system comes in at 120 pounds, meeting one of the key requirements for a new system.